Seacat (missile): GWS-24

 The final Royal Navy Seacat variant, this used the Italian Alenia Orion RTN-10X fire control system with Type 912 radar and was fitted only to the Type 21 frigate.
 This variant saw active service in the Falklands.

 Tigercat

 A land-based mobile version of Seacat based on a three-round, trailer-mounted launcher towed by a Land Rover with a second trailer carrying fire control equipment.
 Tigercat was used exclusively by 48 Squadron RAF Regiment between 1967 and 1978, before being replaced by Rapier.
-Tigercat was also operated by Argentina, India, Iran, Jordan, South Africa and Qatar.
+Tigercat was also operated by; India, Iran, Jordan, South Africa and Qatar and saw limited service in the 1982 Falklands War with Argentina.

 Hellcat

-"Hellcat", an air-to-surface version to give light helicopters a capability against fast attack craft and other high-speed naval targets, was considered in the late 1960s.
+"Hellcat", an air-to-surface version to give British Westland Wasp or Westland Wessex HU.5 helicopters a capability against fast attack craft and other high-speed naval targets, was considered in the late 1960s.
 Two missiles would be carried on a pair of pylons on the helicopter, with an optical sight mounted through the cabin roof.
-Hellcat was also considered for COIN purposes, with four missiles carried on a militarised Short Skyvan.
+Hellcat was also considered for counter-insurgency (COIN) purposes, with four missiles carried on a militarised Short Skyvan.
 Despite being offered by Shorts for some years, it does not seem to have been sold.